brsynth/rptools/rptools/rpviz/README.md

 }
 ```

 `network` is composed of 2 types of nodes ("reaction" and "chemical"), and 1 type of edge.
-What ever the node type,
+Whatever the node type,
 all the keys ('id', 'path_ids', ...) should be present in each node.